Ichaelus/Github-Classifier/Documentation/Documentation.md

 A possible approach similar to word embeddings is often refered to as __Doc2Vec__, presented [in this paper](https://cs.stanford.edu/~quocle/paragraph_vector.pdf).
 While we weren't able to test this approach yet we're excited to see how it will compete against our current methods.

 ### Prediction Model

+#### Implementation Details
+We wrote a lot about the desired interchangeability and modularity of our models in order to train, evaluate and compare them as efficient as possible.
+This was achieved through the following design:
+Classifiers are represented by an abstract class called **ClassificationModule** (*ClassificationModule.py*), Ensemble Classifiers are classes which inherit the class **EnsembleClassifier** (*EnsembleCLassifier.py*) which just adds a small amount of functionality to the ClassificationModule.
+Through that we got a unified interface for our classifiers and each Model is represented by a class which just has to implement the abstract methods from ClassificationModule like *train* or *predictLabelAndProbability*.

 #### Used models
 > **Neural Networks** are without any doubt the most hyped up machine learning models since many years.